Asparagaceae

 Cultural Significance Around the World

-Hyacinthoides is widely recognized in European countries, particularly in the UK and France, as a symbol of spring.
+Hyacinthoides is widely recognized in European countries such as England and France as a flower that heralds the arrival of spring.

 Historical Background